10 Key Insights on Atrial Fibrillation with Rapid Ventricular Response

 Key Symptoms of Atrial Fibrillation with RVR

-Common symptoms of atrial fibrillation with rapid ventricular response (RVR) include:
+Common symptoms of with (RVR) include:

 • Dizziness or lightheadedness: Sensations of faintness or unsteadiness are common, particularly during episodes of quick pulse rates, presenting risks for falls and injuries.